pjiocnic/study-guide-repo/my-drafts/[EKS] EKS and IAM and OIDC/eks-and-iam-and-oidc.md

 The challenge when your workload is running in Kubernetes, however, is providing an identity to that Kubernetes workload which IAM can use for authentication.

-**IAM Roles for Service Accounts (IRSA):** leveraging AWS Identity APIs, an OpenID Connect (OIDC) identity provider, and Kubernetes Service Accounts to apply fine-grained access controls to Kubernetes pods
+**IAM Roles for Service Accounts (IRSA):** leveraging AWS Identity APIs, an OpenID Connect (OIDC) identity provider, and Kubernetes Service Accounts to apply fine-grained access controls to Kubernetes pods.
+IRSA lets you associate an IAM role with a Kubernetes service account